zero-one-group/geni/README.md

 * [Julia Evans'](https://jvns.ca/) [Pandas Cookbook](https://github.com/jvns/pandas-cookbook) for its syllabus.
 * Reddit user [/u/joinr](https://old.reddit.com/user/joinr) for helping with [unit-testing the REPL](test/zero_one/geni/main_test.clj).
 * [Sparkling](https://github.com/gorillalabs/sparkling) and [sparkplug](https://github.com/amperity/sparkplug) for serialisable functions for the RDD API.
+* [Chris Nuernberger](https://github.com/cnuernber) and [Tomasz Sulej](https://github.com/tsulej) for helping to optimise the tech.ml.dataset and tablecloth codes for the performance benchmark respectively, as well as recommending other libraries to test out.